 Or rather, buyer expectations are changing.

 We’re very consciously not differentiating between consumers and professional buyers here.
-Of course there are differences, depending on your exact business and the size of your B2B clients.
+Of course, there are differences, depending on your exact business and the size of your B2B clients.
 You might be dealing with a decision-making unit instead of an individual buyer, or complex pricing rules.

 But we’re talking about bigger themes.
 Before the rise of e-commerce, we accepted having to choose between a visit to brick-and-mortar stores and ordering through snail mail.
-Back before Amazon Prime launched in 2005, we didn’t think twice about waiting 5–6 business days for our online purchases.
+Back before Amazon Prime launched in 2005, we didn’t think twice about waiting for 5–6 business days for our online purchases.
 And before social media became ubiquitous, it never occurred to us to use anything other than email or telephone to get in touch with customer support.